 Forms DO NOT explain the law and may not provide all of the information necessary for a court to reach a decision.
 Users have permission to use the files, forms and information presented here for any lawful purpose.
 The files and forms should not be used to engage in the unauthorized practice of law.

+Use of any of these forms is not mandated by the Indiana Supreme Court or any of its administrative offices.
 The Court assumes no responsibilities and accepts no liability for actions taken by users of these documents, including reliance on their contents.
 All files are under continual revision.
 If you are not using these forms right away, or if you plan to use them repeatedly, we strongly recommend that you check in on a regular basis to make sure that the files you are using are the most current.

 It is very important for you to know that when you sign a court document, you provide information to the court that may help or hurt your case.
 Before you sign any court document or get involved with a court case, it is strongly suggested that you talk with a lawyer to make sure you know your rights and all your legal options.
 If you choose to represent yourself you must be prepared.
 Although these forms have been prepared to help you represent yourself, you should know that certain courts have their own procedures and may not accept every form.